HackEUR24/Assignment-2-Fintech/README.md

 Zerofy is a decentralized platform that enables users to **mint**, **retire**, and **donate** fractional carbon credits, represented as ERC-1155 tokens, on the Polygon Amoy testnet.

-This MVP showcases a blockchain-based approach to environmental accountability, allowing individuals to contribute to verified climate projects through transparent, on-chain actions.
+This MVP shows how blockchain-based technology can be applied to the use case of carbon credidts, by providing accesibiltiy to verified climate projects for individuals.

 ## Key Features

-- **Wallet Connection** via MetaMask or Rabby
+- **Wallet Connection** via MetaMask
-- **Mint Carbon Credits** tied to specific sustainability projects
+- **Mint Carbon Credits** tied to specific sustainability projects - the ones used here are purely exemplary
-- **Retire Credits** and generate public, verifiable offset receipts
+- **Retire Credits** resulting in verifyable receipts for users
-- **Donate Credits** to selected environmental NGOs
+- **Donate Credits** to selected environmental NGOs for tax credit purposes
 - Powered by **Hardhat**, **Ethers.js**, and deployed on **Polygon Amoy**

-This project demonstrates how blockchain can support traceable, programmable climate action in a user-friendly web interface.

 ## Programs Used